GrigLars/IomegaJazZipDrive/README.md

-# How to Mount an Anicent Iomega Zip100 Drive on Debian
+# How to Mount an Anicent Iomega Zip100 Drive on Debian Linux

 This is in case anyone else runs into this crazyiness.
 It's cobbled together from a variety of sources and my own experience.
 This has been tested to work on: